MrStevenSmith/NetApp-Ansible/2.Setting_up_Ansible_AWX/README.md

 ### 1. Add Credential Type

 Firstly we need to create a Credential type to store our ONTAP credentials.
+A credential type defines what variables we are going to use when creating our credentials, which in this case is the ONTAP username and password.

-To do this click on the left hand link 'Credential Type' and click the green plus sign.
+To do this click on the left hand link 'Credential Types' and click the green plus sign.

 <img align="center" src="https://github.com/MrStevenSmith/NetApp-Ansible/blob/master/2.Setting_up_Ansible_AWX/images/credential_type_01.png">

+We must now create our new credential type.
+Fill in the fields listed below.

 ```
 Name: ONTAP